Trevor Engelson And Friends Joke About Ex Meghan Markle At His Bachelor Party

-While Meghan Markle, the Duchess of Sussex, prepares with husband Prince Harry for the arrival of their first child, her ex-husband Trevor Engelson was celebrating his bachelor’s party with friends in Miami Beach.
+While Meghan Markle, the Duchess of Sussex, prepares for the arrival of her first child with husband Prince Harry, her ex-husband Trevor Engelson was celebrating his bachelor’s party with friends in Miami Beach.

-However, the ghost of his past relationship lingered on, with Engelson’s friends referencing and joking about ex-wife Meghan Markle, seen in video footage obtained by The Daily Mail.
+However, the ghost of his past relationship lingered on, with Engelson’s friends referencing and joking about ex-wife Meghan Markle, as seen in video footage obtained by The Daily Mail.

-The footage, shot at steakhouse Prime 112, begins midway through a speech.

-In the speech, one of Engelson’s friends offers a toast and says “This right here is to royalty, you know what I’m saying?”
+The footage, which was shot at steakhouse Prime 112, begins midway through a speech.
+In the speech, one of Engelson’s friends offers a toast and says, “This right here is to royalty, you know what I’m saying?”

 The group chuckles before the toaster adds a final message.